canbooo/experiment-design/README.md

 # `experiment-design`: Tools to create and extend experiment plans

-`experiment-design` allows you to create high quality designs of experiments with just a few lines of code.
-Additionally, it allows you to extend the designs of experiments...
+`experiment-design` allows you to create high-quality experimental designs with just a few lines of code.
+Additionally, it allows you to extend the designs of experiments by generating new samples that cover the parameter space as much as possible...
 <p float="left">
     <img src="docs/source/images/lhs_extension_by_doubling.gif" alt="Image: Latin hypercube sampling extension by doubling" width="200">
     <img src="docs/source/images/lhs_extension_by_constant.gif" alt="Image: Latin hypercube sampling extension using one sample at a time" width="200">